dark-teal-coder/counseltron-amazon-orders/README.md

 ### General Procedures

+This section shows what the job is about in general.
 The following are the general procedures to process Amazon orders on a daily basis:

-### Steps to Manage Daily Amazon Orders Maually
+#### Steps to Manage Daily Amazon Orders Maually

 1. Log in to [Amazon Seller Central](https://sellercentral.amazon.ca)
 2. Select all orders of the day